 The salary process for contingent faculty continuing at the College beyond a period of two years is similar to that for tenured and tenure-track faculty, except that reviews generally take place annually, are shorter, and Department Chair recommendations are discussed by the Dean of the College and the Senior Associate Dean of the College prior to approval by the President.
+However, salary reviews for faculty with the title of Assistant or Associate Teaching Professor will generally be conducted on a biennial basis like continuing faculty.
 The Senior Associate Dean will notify the faculty member and appropriate Department Chair at the time of reappointment whether the contingent faculty member should enter the summer wage pool and prepare an activities review document.